 Encapsulation.
 Encapsulants must not be applied to severely damaged or deteriorating ACM.

 Demolition.
 The notification provisions 454 CMR 28.09 and the provisions of 454 CMR 28.10 apply to the demolition of any facility containing ACM.
-Such work must also be performed in conformance with Massachusetts Department of Environmental Protection regulations, 310 CMR 7.00, 19.000 and 40.000 and the requirements of the EPA National Emission Standard for Asbestos (NESHAP), as contained in 40 CFR Part 61, Subpart M.
+Such work must also be performed in conformance with Mass.
+DEP regulations, 310 CMR 7.00, 310 CMR 19.000 and 310 CMR 40.000 and the requirements of the EPA National Emission Standard for Asbestos (NESHAP), as contained in 40 CFR Part 61, Subpart M.

 Abatement of Friable ACM Exposed During Response Action.
-Any Friable ACM that has been exposed as a result of an Asbestos Response Action must be suitably removed, enclosed or encapsulated in accordance with 454 CMR 28.10(4)(d)4 or 28.10(4)(d)5.
+Any Friable ACM that has been exposed as a result of an Asbestos Response Action must be suitably removed, enclosed or encapsulated in accordance with 454 CMR 28.10(4)(d)4 or 5.

-Specific Work Practice Requirements for Glovebag Operations.
+Specific Work Practice Requirements for Glove Bag Operations.
 Asbestos Contractors and others having supervisory authority over Asbestos Response Actions involving glove bag use must ensure that the following work practice requirements are met:

 Glove bags must be used only on those structures or surfaces for which they are specifically designed, and they must be used without modification.
 Glove bags must be constructed of 6 mil-thick (minimum) plastic sheeting and be seamless at the bottom.